January 13: 6:00 PM- 8:00 PM - Virtual

 What is required for this course?

 This is an introductory level course and therefore can be your first avalanche education course.
-For this course, you are required to provide your own skis with alpine touring bindings and climbing skins or a splitboard with climbing skins.
-We do not allow snowshoes for this course.
-You should try to provide your own avalanche rescue equipment (if you need to borrow equipment, we are able to make arrangements).
+For this course, you are required to provide your machine.
+You’ll also need to provide your own avalanche rescue equipment.
 If you need to purchase rescue equipment you can do so here.
 A portion of your sale benefits the Utah Avalanche Center.

 - Describe the equipment necessary for winter backcountry travel.

-- Find and interpret local mountain weather forecasts and avalanche advisory information.
+- Find and interpret local mountain weather forecast and avalanche advisory information.

 - Differentiate avalanche terrain from terrain where avalanches can not occur.